RedisLabs/redislabs-docs/content/rs/new-features-redis-enterprise.md

 Below are detailed a few of the major features of this release of Redis Enterprise Software along with bug fixes and patches.

-## Geo-Distributed Active-Active Conflict-free Replicated Databases (CRDB)
+## Geo-Distributed Active-Active Conflict-free Replicated Databases (CRDB) {#geodistributed-activeactive-conflictfree-replicated-databases-crdb}

 Developing globally distributed applications can be challenging, as developers have to think about race conditions and complex combinations